danmikus/nyu_python_freestyle/planning.md

 #### Project Objectives

-The objective of this project is to be able to pull data from any given day (in recent history or near future) on events in NYC and display a heat map of the events.
+The objective of this project is to be able to pull data for any given day (in recent history or near future) on events in NYC and display a heat map of them.

 #### How did I arrive at this project?